RelationalAI/rai-test-julia/README.md

 destroy_test_engines()
 ```

-Add existing engines to the pool.
+Add an existing engine to the test engine pool.

 ```
 using RAITest